Superjulien/Ollama_control/README.md

 - **Operating System:** The script is designed to work on Linux systems.
 - **Python 3:** Ensure Python 3 is installed on your system as well.
 - **Ollama Installed:** Make sure you have installed and configured the Ollama server on your system before using this script.
+Visit [https://ollama.com/](https://ollama.com/) for more information.

 ## Installation